nationalparkservice/romn-AquariusTimeSeries/README.md

 Processing time steps include: Raw date/time (i.e. no summary), daily, weekly, monthly, or yearly.
 Mean values of the raw time step scale are derived for the daily, weekly, monthly and or yearly time steps.

 **SitesListExample.xls** Example Excel file define the site/locations, identifier, parameter, unit, utcOffset and lable information used in processing.

+**timeseries_client.zip** Zip file with the Aquarius API python scripts requires to rest connect with Aquarius.
+Scripts include the **setup.py** and **timeseries_client.py**